SerhiySamsonov/istio-service-mesh-course/h3/README.md

 ### Build services
 `./scripts/build-components.sh`

-Please note that we've changed frontend and authors services only.
+Please note that we've added new versions of frontend and authors services.
+They run in our cluster alongside with the original versions.

 <a name="dockerhub"></a>
 ### Publish demo application to DockerHub

 `./scripts/publish-components.sh` (make sure to edit script to point it to your personal DockerHub repo)

-Please note that authors service is published as v2
+Please note that frontend and authors services are published as v2

 <a name="deploy-k8s"></a>
 ### Deploy applications to k8s
-Make sure to edit the following files to point them to your personal DockerHub repo first:
+Make sure to edit the following files to point them to your personal DockerHub repo first (also make sure to specify v2):
-- Author service: `k8s/deployments/author.yml` (also make sure to specify v2)
+- Author service: `k8s/deployments/author.yml`
+- Frontend service: `k8s/deployments/frontend.yml`

 Then run the deployment script: `./scripts/deploy-components.sh`